News from the Gateway Community College Foundation

 Bridge to Equity

-Listen to Paul McCraven and Dr. Brown talk about this year's Hall of Fame
+Listen to Paul McCraven and Dr. Brown talk about the 2020 Hall of Fame

 Rahteisha Pittman, Gateway Community College's 2020 Student of the Year